Exploiting Invariance in Training Deep Neural Networks: Experiments

 \subsection{Experiments with Learning Rate $1.0$}

 Existing deep neural network models are trained with stochastic gradient descent algorithm variants with momentum~\cite{sutskever2013importance}.
-Although the momentum term usually has a beneficial effect of reducing the noise and accelerating convergence, we notice that with ND++, many networks train well with a initial learning rate $1.0$ and without the use of the momentum term, presumably thanks to the $GL(n)$-invariance property (Table~\ref{tab:LR1}).
+Although the momentum term usually reduces noise and accelerates convergence, we notice that with ND++, many networks train well with a initial learning rate $1.0$ and without the use of the momentum term, presumably thanks to the $GL(n)$-invariance property (Table~\ref{tab:LR1}).